WilliamEskildsen/41934_group3/A4/readme.md

                res:
                      - JsonFolder: C:\Program Files\SBi\LCAbyg 5 (64 bit) (5.2.1.0)\import_example
                      - Embedded: b5ca0ecf-52fc-461c-babe-7c763dc067ef
-4. Now you can run main.py code in IDLE
+4. Now you can run the main.py code in IDLE (duplex.ifc has to be in the same folder as main.py and you will need to have the module ifcopenshell to be able to import it using main.py)

 ## Further work
 To expand the tool further we want to make it more automatic to link all products to specific building parts and link epds from the LCAByg database to the fitting materials based on material names from ifc.
 Furthermore it would be the goal to strive for, that the tool may be able to build all the relating categories under LCAByg so that you would automatically have a full LCAByg file and not just material volumes.
 This can be done so that the tool works with speckle and can update and make quick overlays of impacts on the climate based on materials and volumes used in a building project.
+To make the societal value bigger it would be nice if the tool could take the results from LCAByg and upload them to a webpage explained so that all people (no need for engineering background) can understand the results.

 ## 2 Minute Video